pkdone/practical-mongodb-aggregations-book/README.md

 For any changes or additions, the following principles must to be adhered to, for consistency across all the chapters in the book and for ease of consumption by readers:

  * For the examples chapters, follow the exact `.md` file markdown section header and code area structure used by every existing example chapter
- * For Mongo-Shell/JavaScript code samples in each examples chapter's _Sample Data Population_ and _Aggregation Pipeline(s)_ sections, adhere to the following rules (note, for Mongo Shell results, these rules do not need to be adhered too - just use the result text as-is, as outputted from the shell):
+ * For MongoDB-Shell/JavaScript code samples in each examples chapter's _Sample Data Population_ and _Aggregation Pipeline(s)_ sections, adhere to the following rules (note, for MongoDB Shell results, these rules do not need to be adhered too - just use the result text as-is, as outputted from the Shell):
    - Don't start or end a stage on the same line as another stage
    - For every field in a stage, and stage in a pipeline, include a trailing comma even if it is currently the last item
    - Include an empty newline between every stage